 Snake River - Kirkwood Ranch is a 10.4 mile out and back trail located near Lucile, Idaho and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.

 my family loves this trail,we have done this two years in a row for spring break. it seems that about the 4 mi. mark people seem to start getting burned out but after that pretty easy hike down to the ranch. great place to camp for the night but then the grade getting out is pretty steep in the morning. over all difficulty i would say med

 plenty of places to filter water along trail and views are amazing

 Narrow trail along the river canyon.
 A bit of up and down for a bit of a challenging hike.
 No fuel for fires even if there were fire rings, but unbelievable river and canyon views.

 Do not follow the map connected to this trail, unless you have an atv.
 Made that mistake and walked all the way down to the bottom and had to get a ride from a side by side.
 It's beautiful down there though!

 The trail is awesome and easy, at the near end you can camp at Kirkwood National Homestead Museum.

 If you go past that you will find thousands of year old pictographs, as well as Suicide Point, which has it lore in lovers from different tribe, much like Romeo and Juliet ~smiles~